 - Model expectations for your staff and students by using language that is accepting and respectful of all cultures represented in the school.

-- Ensure your school has systems in place to deal with racial or cultural tensions.
+- Ensure your school has systems in place to mitigate racial or cultural tensions.

-- Familiarize yourself with culturally responsive pedagogy, offer curriculum and assessments that are unbiased and culturally sensitive, support teachers in their efforts to transform their teaching practices, and consider new teachers’ knowledge and support of culturally responsive teaching in your hiring decisions if possible.
+- Familiarize yourself with culturally responsive pedagogy, offer curriculum and assessments that are unbiased and culturally sensitive, support teachers in their efforts to transform their teaching practices, and consider new teachers’ knowledge and support of culturally responsive teaching in your hiring decisions.

 - Reinforce professional development efforts by mentoring, supporting, and evaluating teachers’ use of culturally responsive pedagogy and differentiated instruction.